BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_1_Understanding_the_Foundation_of_P2SH.md

 An unlocking `scriptSig` for a P2SH transaction is formed as: `... data ... <redeemScript>`.
 The `data` must _solely_ be data that is pushed onto the stack, not operators. ([BIP 16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki) calls them signatures, but that's not an actual requirement.)

-> **WARNING:** Though signatures are not a requirement, a P2SH script actually isn't very secure if it doesn't require at least one signature in its inputs.
+> :warning: **WARNING:** Though signatures are not a requirement, a P2SH script actually isn't very secure if it doesn't require at least one signature in its inputs.
 The reasons for this are described in [§11.1: Writing Puzzle Scripts](11_1_Writing_Puzzle_Scripts.md).

 When a UTXO is redeemed, it runs in two rounds of verification: